Off-Duty TSA Officer Jumps to His Death at Orlando International Airport

 The Orlando Police Department said on Twitter the incident occurred around 9:30 a.m.
 ET., when a man in his 40s “jumped” from the hotel into the airport’s atrium area.
 He was reportedly transported to a local hospital, where he was pronounced dead.

 The New York Times reported the worker had finished his shift at the airport shortly before the incident.
-An investigation into the incident is ongoing, however officials said the incident appeared to be a suicide.
+An investigation is ongoing, however officials said it appeared to be a suicide.
 The TSA confirmed that the man was an off-duty officer.

 Advertisement